Meet Our Executive

 Rolande Chernichan

-National Chairperson of Resolutions
+National Chairperson of Faith

-League experience for Rolande has come from serving in several officer positions at the parish, diocesan and provincial levels and on several ad hoc committees.
-From 2008 to 2010, she served as St. Boniface Diocesan President, a term marked by celebrating the 60th anniversary of the council and implementing email communication to parish councils.
-Her service at the diocesan level included developing and facilitating resolution workshops and workshops aimed at CWL leadership training.
+League experience for Rolande has come from serving in several officer positions at the parish, diocesan and provincial levels as well as on several ad hoc committees.
+From 2008-2010, she served as St. Boniface Diocesan President, a term marked by celebrating the 60th anniversary of the council and implementing email communication to parish councils.
+Her service at the diocesan level included developing and facilitating resolutions workshops as well as workshops aimed at CWL leadership training.
+She also initiated two diocesan council resolutions, and co-authored manuals for conducting CWL elections at the parish, diocesan and provincial levels, supported by electronic files for ease-of-use.
+In 2016, Rolande was awarded Life Membership by St. Boniface Diocesan Council.

 Rolande is a charter member of the Manitoba Association of Parliamentarians, and she holds membership in the National Association of Parliamentarians.

-Rolande and Bob have been blessed with nine beautiful grandchildren who keep them young at heart.
+Rolande and Bob have been blessed with 9 beautiful grandchildren who keep them young-at-heart.
 They both enjoy being outdoors in their large yard, travelling, camping and making memories with their children and grandchildren.
 Rolande has a passion for growing flowers, so her greenhouse, flowerbeds and vegetable garden put her in touch with Creator God throughout the growing seasons.
+She likes to spend R & R time in her hot tub with a cup of coffee or a glass of wine in hand, reading, reflecting, praying, and surrounded by nature, no matter the season.
+She feels very blessed to have the support of Bob and her family in serving God and Canada through the national level of the League.

 Glenda Carson

-Chairperson of Legislation
+National Chairperson of Social Justice

 Kim Scammell